At a Glance

-Testing unreleased iOS apps is easy—just add a TestFlight public beta link or upload the app directly.
+Test unreleased iOS apps by adding a TestFlight public beta link or upload the app directly.
 If you upload an app, UserTesting instruments it so it can only be used during the test.

 How to Launch an Unreleased iOS App Test